root0emir/WebSombra/README.md

  git clone https://github.com/root0emir/WebSombraMini.git

- cd WebSombraMini
+ cd WebSombra

- python3 websombramini.py [site url].
+ python3 websombra.py [site url].

 It is still in the development phase, and there may be errors and bugs; please report any issues you encounter.